-One Great Tradition Seminar per Year (3 credits per year)
+One Thomas More Seminar per Year (3 credits per year)

-In addition to taking their usual schedule of courses at the Abbey, students in the More Program take one seminar each spring that focuses on the close reading and discussion of the great books of Western civilization from the Greeks to the modern world.
+In addition to taking their usual schedule of courses at the Abbey, including the core curriculum, students in the Saint Thomas More Scholarship Program take one seminar each spring that focuses on the close reading and discussion of great books of Western Civilization.
+Over the course of four years, scholars will draw upon texts from the Greeks to the modern world that shaped the intellectual environment of Thomas More and his contemporaries and that continue to influence our understanding of the meaning of liberty, conscience, and civic duty today.